Kwikilang/MeXE402_Midterm_Catambay_De-Leon/README.md

 # MeXE402_Midterm_Catambay_De-Leon
 # Credit Card Fraud Detection
-This dataset contains transactions made by credit cards in September 2013 by European cardholde.

-# Linear Regression

-Continuous - Time, V1-V28, Amount

-The dataset includes the following features:

-V1, V2, ..., V28: Principal components obtained from PCA (Principal Component Analysis).
-These features are numerical and anonymized due to confidentiality issues.

-Time: The number of seconds elapsed between each transaction and the first transaction in the dataset.

-Amount: The transaction amount, which can be used for cost-sensitive learning.

-# Logistic Regression
+# Problem Statement

-Binary/Categorial - Class (Fraudulent(1) or Legitimate(0))

-Class: The target variable, where 1 indicates a fraudulent transaction and 0 indicates a non-fraudulent transaction.
+As for many banks, keeping highly profitable customers is their top priority.
+However, banking fraud significantly threatens this objective across various institutions.
+This issue raises concerns regarding financial losses, trust, and credibility for both banks and their customers.

+In the banking sector, using machine learning for credit card fraud detection has become essential for implementing proactive monitoring and fraud prevention strategies.
+Machine learning aids these institutions in minimizing the time spent on manual reviews, reducing costly chargebacks and fees, and preventing the denial of legitimate transactions.

+In this project, we aim to identify fraudulent credit card transactions using machine learning models.
+We will examine customer-level data gathered during a research partnership between Worldline and the machine learning group.

-# Dataset Details
+# Dataset Content

-Total Transactions: 284,807

-Fraudulent Transactions: 492

-Class Imbalance: Fraudulent transactions account for approximately 0.172% of all transactions.
+The dataset includes credit card transactions from European cardholders that took place in September 2013.
+It encompasses transactions over two days, with a total of 284,807 transactions, of which 492 are fraudulent.
+This dataset is highly imbalanced, with the fraudulent transactions representing only 0.172% of the total.

+The dataset consists solely of numerical input variables resulting from a PCA transformation.
+Due to confidentiality concerns, we cannot disclose the original features or provide additional background information.
+Features V1, V2, ..., V28 represent the principal components derived from PCA, while the features 'Time' and 'Amount' have not undergone PCA transformation.
+The 'Time' feature indicates the seconds that have passed since the first transaction, and the 'Amount' feature represents the transaction amount, which can be utilized for example-dependent cost-sensitive learning.
+The 'Class' feature serves as the response variable, with a value of 1 indicating fraud and 0 indicating a legitimate transaction.

+Given the class imbalance, we suggest evaluating accuracy using the Area Under the Precision-Recall Curve (AUPRC), as the accuracy derived from a confusion matrix is not a reliable measure for imbalanced classifications.